-All staff should be clear as to NHP's policy and procedures with regards to peer on peer abuse, outlined below.
-Procedures to minimise the risk of peer on peer abuse:
+All staff should be clear as to NHP's policy and procedures with regards to child on child abuse, outlined below.
+Procedures to minimise the risk of child on child abuse:

-- Educating staff: 'peer on peer abuse' is included in safeguarding induction and annual training - Educating children: ensuring that children have an age appropriate understanding about peer on peer abuse via: - PSHE curriculum (including bullying) - Computing curriculum (including cyberbullying) - P4C (an opportunity for open, non-judgemental communication) - Assemblies and external visitors (such as the NSPCC, Karl Hopwood) - Project Everyone (an understanding of the Global Goals, including gender equality, and the rights all people have) - Anti-Bullying Week understanding possible causes and the schools zero tolerance attitude towards bullying - Being willing to have an open dialogue with parents about experiences or concerns over peer on peer abuse
+- Educating staff: 'child on child abuse' is included in safeguarding induction and annual training - Educating children: ensuring that children have an age appropriate understanding about child on child abuse via: - PSHE and RSE curriculum (including bullying) - Computing curriculum (including cyberbullying) - P4C (an opportunity for open, non-judgemental communication) - Assemblies and external visitors (such as the NSPCC, Karl Hopwood, Alice Hoyle) - Project Everyone (an understanding of the Global Goals, including gender equality, and the rights all people have) - Anti-Bullying Week understanding possible causes and the schools zero tolerance attitude towards bullying - Being willing to have an open dialogue with parents about experiences or concerns over child on child abuse

 As part of this education, staff at NHP will challenge the attitudes that underlie such abuse (both inside and outside the classroom).
-This includes an understanding that peer on peer abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
-The school also recognise, as outlined in KCSIE, the gendered nature of peer on peer abuse (i.e. that it is more likely that girls will be victims and boys perpetrators), but that all peer on peer abuse is unacceptable and will be taken seriously.
+This includes an understanding that child on child abuse is abuse and should never be tolerated or passed off as "banter", "just having a laugh" or "part of growing up".
+The school also recognise, as outlined in KCSIE, the gendered nature of child on child abuse (i.e. that it is more likely that girls will be victims and boys perpetrators), but that all child on child abuse is unacceptable and will be taken seriously.